jamesaevans/amplitude-dev-center/docs/data/sdks/browser-2/index.md

 ### Marketing Attribution Tracking

-Amplitude tracks marketing attribution by default.
+Amplitude tracks marketing attribution and exclude all the referrer from all subdomain by default.
 Once you enable marketing attribution tracking, Amplitude generates `identify` events to assign the campaign value in certain cases.
 This ensures that user properties update and influence future events.

+#### Tracking scenarios

+Amplitude track marketing attribution changes while

+##### Amplitude SDK initialization (Hard page refresh)

+- At the start of a session, the referrer isn't excluded and campaign has any change or customer first visit.
+- In the middle of the session, the referrer isn't excluded, not direct traffic, and campaign has any change.

+##### Processing the event

+- At the start of a session, the referrer isn't excluded, and campaign has any change.

 For more information, see the scenarios outlined below that demonstrate when Amplitude does or doesn't track marketing attribution.
 These examples are illustrative, not exhaustive.

 Tracking occurs when either of the following applies: